amanmathur27/react-weather-app/README.md

-<h1>React Web-App<h1/>
+<h1>Weather Web App</h1>

-🚀 Welcome to React Web-App - a sleek and responsive single-page web application developed with React.js and styled with Tailwind CSS.
+🚀 Welcome to React Weather Web-App - a sleek and responsive single-page web application developed with React.js and styled with Tailwind CSS.
 This project combines cutting-edge front-end technologies to deliver a seamless user experience.

 Key Features: